Cabbie Richards: Broadcasting career

 Originally an intern at The Score, Richards hosted five-minute segments called Cabbie on the Street from 2001 to 2002.
 After leaving The Score, he joined Sportsnet to produce and host the programs NBAXL and J-Zone, before moving back to The Score in 2005, where he again hosted Cabbie on the Street segments, along with Cabbie Unlimited and Cabbie All Stars.
 Richards also hosted NBA Court Surfing, before leaving the network again on November 30, 2010.
 Since 2011, Richards began hosting a weekly segment on TSN's SportsCentre entitled "Cabbie Presents".

 Richards was a special correspondent on The Marilyn Denis Show on CTV from 2011 to 2012, where he brought a male perspective to conversations about relationships, while also filing reports with Hollywood actors, musicians and everyday Canadians on the street.

 According to Richards, his particular style of journalism – entertain first, inform second – has allowed him to carve out a unique identity.
 He often initiates physical contact with the people he interviews, a technique that has gotten mixed reactions from interviewees.

-His unorthodox and animated style however, has endeared him to many of the A-List athletes he's interviewed.
-These include stars such as Michael Jordan, Kobe Bryant, Stephen Curry, Aaron Rodgers, Alexander Ovechkin, Derek Jeter and Alex Rodriguez.
-Richards' atypical interviews with Kobe Bryant have garnered particular attention.
-Their frequent collaborations had resulted in the two developing a friendly relationship.
-Richards' interviews have also spanned into the world of entertainment with celebrities such as Will Smith, Hugh Jackman, Will Ferrell, Kevin Hart, Drake, Wiz Khalifa, A$AP Rocky & Kendrick Lamar.
+A-List athletes he has interviewed include Michael Jordan, Kobe Bryant, Stephen Curry, Aaron Rodgers, Alexander Ovechkin, Derek Jeter and Alex Rodriguez.
+Richards' atypical interviews with Kobe Bryant garnered particular attention and their frequent collaborations resulted in a friendly relationship.
+Richards has also interviewed celebrities Will Smith, Hugh Jackman, Will Ferrell, Kevin Hart, Drake, Wiz Khalifa, A$AP Rocky, and Kendrick Lamar.

 Cabbie Presents

-Richards hosted and produced Cabbie Presents, a weekly segment which aired Fridays on "Sportscentre" on TSN.
-"Cabbie Presents" offered a light-hearted slice of life look at professional athletes, with a sketch-based format to the segment.
+Richards hosted and produced Cabbie Presents, a weekly segment which aired Fridays on "Sportscentre" on TSN, offering a light-hearted look at professional athletes in a sketch-based format.

-From 2012 to 2019, Richards also hosted a podcast, "Cabbie Presents: The Podcast", where he interviewed a variety of sports and entertainment stars.
+From 2012 to 2019, Richards also hosted Cabbie Presents: The Podcast where he interviewed a variety of sports and entertainment stars.